Lightprotocol/distributor/README.md

 ## Claiming Airdrop via CLI

-To claim via CLI instead of using `https://jito.network/airdrop`, run the following commands.
+To claim via CLI run the following commands.

 1. Build the cli (must have rust + cargo installed):